Dual-use technology: Other technologies

-In addition to obvious and headline-grabbing dual-use technologies there are some less obvious ones, in that many erstwhile peaceful technologies can be used in weapons.
+In addition to obvious dual-use technologies there are some less obvious ones, in that many erstwhile peaceful technologies can be used in weapons.
 One example during the First and Second World War is the role of German toy manufacturers: Germany was one of the leading nations in the production of wind-up toys, and the ability to produce large numbers of small and reliable clockwork motors was converted into the ability to produce shell and bomb fuzes.
 During its early stages of release, the PlayStation 2 was considered to be a dual-use technology.
-The gaming console had to receive special import regulations before being shipped towards the U.S and European markets.
+The gaming console had to receive special import regulations before being shipped towards the U.S. and European markets.
 This is due to the console's and its included GPU's capability to process high quality images at high speeds, a shared trait with missile guidance systems.

 HoloLens 2

 Early 2019, Microsoft announced the HoloLens 2, smart glasses that will allow consumers to experience augmented reality within the real world.
-However, it was revealed Microsoft made a 479 million dollar deal with the U.S government.
-This contract would have Microsoft create and supply the U.S Army a separate version of the HoloLens smart glasses called the Integrated Visual Augmented System (IVAS).
+However, it was revealed Microsoft made a 479 million dollar deal with the U.S. government.
+This contract would have Microsoft create and supply the U.S. Army a separate version of the HoloLens smart glasses called the Integrated Visual Augmentation System (IVAS).
 The IVAS would be used to train soldiers, as well as field medics with battlefield experience within a virtual environment.
 This version of the HoloLens allowed the soldiers to have a virtual map of their current environment, friendly units' locations, and much more.
 An anonymous Microsoft employee published an open letter demanding that Microsoft terminate the IVAS contract.
 Microsoft president Brad Smith had previously made a public blog post outlining the company's stance on "how technology companies should work with the government, and specifically whether companies should supply digital technology to the military."